RedHat-Middleware-Workshops/cloud-native-workshop-v2m2-guides/debugging-apps.md

 ## Lab2 - Debugging Applications

-In this lab you will debug the coolstore application using Java remote debugging and look into line-by-line code execution as the code runs inside a container on OpenShift.
+In this lab, you will debug the coolstore application using Java remote debugging and look into line-by-line code execution as the code runs inside a container on OpenShift.

 #### Investigate The Bug